thefinik/python-learning/README.md

 # python-learning
 My journey of learning Python, Data Analysis and Machine Learning

-This repository contains my learning progress in Python and basic Machine Learning.

 ## Topics Covered
 - Variables and data types